 The postponement protection, however, won’t protect you in a criminal case—only custody cases.
 For example, if your spouse takes advantage of your deployment in order to change the child custody agreement in your absence, you can invoke postponement in order to protect your parenting rights.

 If you have any other questions about your rights as a parent in the military, don’t hesitate to contact our firm.
-The Law Offices of William Edgar is always here to answer questions and help guide you through tough situations.
+The Edgar & Dow is always here to answer questions and help guide you through tough situations.